rmunate/PHP2JS/README.md

 ```

-> **Important!** _Remember that the library always returns the same variable, so you should avoid having issues trying to redefine the same value when using the directives from multiple places._
+> **Important!** _Remember that the library always returns the same variable `PHP2JS`, so you should avoid having issues trying to redefine the same value when instantiating the directives from multiple places.
+Due to this, we recommend always using an `ALIAS` to avoid conflicts._

 ## Structure of the Complete Object